Patrons must present a valid Library card to check out materials.

 ✩ Return all library materials in the book return located at the front of the building.

-We’re open 24/7 with Overdrive/Libby, Hoopla, and RBdigital for eBooks, audio books, movies, and magazines!
+We’re open 24/7 with Overdrive/Libby and Hoopla, for eBooks, audio books, movies, and magazines!

 You must apply for a Library card in person and present a picture ID with name and current street address.
 If you need a card to use our Digital materials, please email us at firstname.lastname@example.org with your name, address, phone number and date of birth.
 We will be happy to set you up with a card.
 Byron-Bergen Public Library cards are only issued to residents of Genesee, Orleans and Niagara counties.
 You may also receive a library card if you work, own property or attend school in the Byron-Bergen School District.